fsantanna/pingus/ceu/README.md

 game logic is not inherent to this domain, but a result of accidental complexity due to the lack of structured abstractions and an appropriate concurrency model to handle event-based applications.

-Note that we only touch classes that deal with events, as Céu is actually less expressive than C++ for pure data manipulation (game preferences, graph algorithms, etc).
-Therefore, we also rely on the seamless integration between Céu and C/C++ to take advantage of the existing code base and libraries.

 <!--
 ## Why rewriting Pingus to Céu?